 Can a business operate without an inventory?
 Yes.
 Lawyers don't have inventories, but they sell their time and expertise.
 Television stations don't have an inventory, but they sell advertising time on the station.
 Inventory is a physical asset.

 Inventory is cash, once removed.
 Too much inventory ties up too much working capital.
 Too little means reduced sales.
 Keeping the right amount of inventory is the art of the Inventory Manager.
+I call Inventory Management an art, and not a science, because there is a great deal of human judgment in the process.
+Yes, there is much math and technology used in Inventory Management.
+The math used is applied statistics and arithmetic.
+The technology is the record keeping systems (from a paper ledger book to electronic computer systems).
+These are just the tools and techniques used by the manager, much like the brushes of a painter or the instruments of the musician.
 These artists have to use math and finance skills, along with an artistry of analysis to understand how to maintain the right balance of inventory to meet demand, without too much or without running out of stock.
 A superior inventory management team can make a company into a cash generating powerhouse.
 Lackluster inventory management teams tie up millions in working capital while missing sales opportunities by not having enough stock.

 These articles below will not teach you how to be an inventory manager.
 But they will teach you how to become a superior inventory manager.
 Read on for your success.